awsdocs/aws-lambda-developer-guide/doc_source/csharp-logging.md

 ## Using the AWS Command Line Interface \(AWS CLI\)<a name="csharp-logging-cli"></a>

-The AWS Command Line Interface \(AWS CLI\) is an open source tool that enables you to interact with AWS services using commands in your command\-line shell\.
-To complete the steps in this section, you need the following:
+The AWS CLI is an open\-source tool that enables you to interact with AWS services using commands in your command line shell\.
+To complete the steps in this section, you must have the following:
 + [AWS CLI – Install version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 + [AWS CLI – Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)